Sept 30, 2020Personal Loan

 By making a prepayment in a lump sum, you will be losing your financial flexibility and may stand at the risk of financial failure.

-You are liable to pay the prepayment penalty charges when you are repaying the loan early.
-There might be other charges also like foreclosure charges, administrative charges, and other fees.
+You are liable to pay the charges if you choose to foreclose your loan early.
+This includes foreclosure charges, administrative charges, and other fees.

 Before exercising the option of prepayment of personal loans, it is important to consider all the factors discussed above.
 If you are gaining significantly from the entire transaction, then only you should go ahead with the transaction.